 Bill Veeck’s one-man carnival came blaring into Chicago on March 10, 1959.
 He and an investor group bought a majority interest in the Chicago White Sox from Dorothy Comiskey Rigney, granddaughter of the franchise’s founder, Charles Comiskey.

 Veeck’s road to Comiskey Park wound through Cleveland, where he set attendance records and won a World Series; and St. Louis, where he lost his sports shirt trying to save the Browns.
 Fellow owners ran him out of the game, but they could not stop him from having fun along the way.

 Bill Veeck lived a joyously public life and wrote his own legend.
 Sometimes it is hard to know where the life stops and the legend begins.

 William Louis Veeck Jr. was born in Chicago on February 9, 1914, to William L. Veeck Sr. and Grace Greenwood DeForest Veeck.
 His father was a sportswriter under the pen name Bill Bailey.
-After the writer criticized the Cubs in his columns, owner William Wrigley dared him to take over the team and prove he could do better.
-Veeck did so in 1918 and built pennant winners in 1929, 1932, and 1935.
+After Veeck criticized the Cubs in his columns, owner William Wrigley dared him to take over the team and prove he could do better.
+Veeck did so in 1918, and built pennant winners in 1929, 1932, and 1935.

 Young Bill began hanging around the ballpark at the age of 10, working as a vendor and ticket seller.
 The boy was sent to the exclusive Phillips Academy in Andover, Massachusetts, but lasted only a few weeks.
 After two years in a public high school in the Chicago suburb of Hinsdale, he was dispatched to the Ranch School in Los Alamos, New Mexico, whose experimental curriculum followed the back-to-nature philosophy of Henry David Thoreau.
 Bill left without graduating.